Filter Options

 What are the options to extend my 6-day Uganda safari?

-“A popular extension to a 6-day Uganda safari is a white-water rafting outing on the Nile River shortly downstream of Jinja, where it exits Lake Victoria.
-If you have a day or two spare in Entebbe, which is the site of the country’s only international airport, you could take a boat trip across Lake Victoria to Ngamba Island Chimp Sanctuary.
-A more low-key option out of Entebbe is a dugout excursion into Mabamba Swamp to look for the shoebill, a prehistoric-looking swamp-dweller that many would regard to be the most alluring of Ugandan birds.
-If you are thinking of combining a 6-day Uganda gorilla trekking tour with some travel elsewhere in East Africa, a recommended option would be a Big Five safari in Tanzania or Kenya, both of which are a short hop from Entebbe by plane.
-Another justifiably popular option is the magical Indian Ocean ‘spice island’ of Zanzibar, a stronghold of traditional Swahili coastal culture that also happens to host some of East Africa’s finest beaches.”
+“A popular extension to a 6-day Uganda safari is white-water rafting on the Nile River downstream of the city of Jinja, where it exits Lake Victoria.
+If you have a day or two spare in Entebbe (the site of the country’s only international airport), you could take a boat trip across Lake Victoria to Ngamba Island Chimp Sanctuary.
+A more low-key option out of Entebbe is an excursion by dugout canoe into Mabamba Swamp to look for the shoebill.
+This prehistoric-looking swamp-dweller is regarded by many as the most alluring of Ugandan birds.
+If you want to combine a 6-day Uganda gorilla trekking tour with travel elsewhere in East Africa, a recommended option would be a Big Five safari in Tanzania or Kenya.
+Both are a short hop from Entebbe by plane.
+Another popular option is the magical Indian Ocean ‘spice island’ of Zanzibar, just offshore mainland Tanzania.
+The island is a stronghold of traditional Swahili coastal culture and has some of East Africa’s finest beaches.”

 4